inscight/inscight/docs/howto_moderate.rst

 Whew!
 After all that hard work, you finally get to let the world know about your super-awesome episode.
 Please copy the `blog template`_ into a new post over at the `inSCIght blog`_ (wordpress.com).
 (Note that you need to copy it into 'HTML' mode rather than 'Visual'.)
+To get administrator access to the WordPress account, send Anthony your WordPress account email.

 Now you just need to fill the template out!
 Keep in mind that if you both moderated and organized this episode, only give yourself the much cooler 'moderator' credit.